-Best estimates of real rates of return for each major asset class included in RHBF's target asset allocation as of June 30, 2018 (the valuation date) are summarized in the following table:
+Best estimates of real rates of return for each major asset class included in RHBF's target asset allocation as of June 30, 2019 (the valuation date) are summarized in the following table:

+Long-Term Expected

-Asset Class Long-Term Expected Real Rate of Return
+Asset Class Real Rate of Return

+E' a Harrier 1 40/

 Fixed Income 1.4%

 Global Equity 5.3%

 Real Estate 4.3%

 Alternatives 8.9%

 Opportunistic Fixed Income 6.0%

 Inflation Sensitive 4.0%

 The information in the preceding table is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
 Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.
-The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2018 is 1.5%.
+The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2019 is 1.4%.